BenVN123/PongGame/README.md

 # Pygame

-This is a repository of projects that use the Pygame library to make fun, simple games.
+This is a repository of projects that use the Pygame library to make fun, simple Python games.